nyxhub/MPQArchive/README.md

 # Requirements

 * Xcode 10 (although not necessary if you use swift command line to build)
-* Apple Swift version 4.2-dev toolchain (at least LLVM da1c9a3ae4, Clang 78aa734eee, Swift 18650bc69c)
+* Apple Swift version 4.2-dev toolchain or later (at least LLVM da1c9a3ae4, Clang 78aa734eee, Swift 18650bc69c)
 * ZLib C library
-* BZ2 C library
+* BZip2 1.0.6 library installed with homebrew.
+Ensure that BZip2 is installed in `/usr/local/Cellar/bzip2/1.0.6_1`.
+If installed in different location you must modify the modulemap for bzip2

 # Instalation

 ## Standalone

 * Clone the repository locally
-* Ensure you have installed a Swift 4.2 toolchain that can read Package manifests containing system libraries and all other Requirements are installed and available on disk
-* modify the path to the libbz2 headers in the libbz2 modulemap file
 * run `swift build` in the clone folder or if you want to open and build the project in Xcode, `swift package generate-xcodeproj`

 ## As a library using Swift Package Manager